Agnieszka-21/namaste-django/README.md

 - [#18 Request a Substitute](https://github.com/Agnieszka-21/namaste-django/issues/18) - so that teachers can alert one another and the admin to any changes needed in their teaching schedule
 - [#17 Log out of the Teacher Account](https://github.com/Agnieszka-21/namaste-django/issues/17)

+Another possible enhancement could be a time limit on editing/cancelling upcoming bookings as well as booking classes - for example ending the period where any changes are allowed 15 minutes before a class.
+This is a common practice in many studios and fitness centers that allows for better user experience by avoiding any last-minute changes to the classes offered in the studio.

 ## Testing

 ### Testing Overview

-...
 Continuous testing was an integral part of the development process.
 I used numerous print statements, which were removed as specific features reached their desired shape and functionality.
-The statements helped me understand which exact details were accessed via API in the online dictionary, how my functions influenced one another, and what information I had to gather in order to print clear messages for the user.
-Testing multiple word inputs, as well as the behavior of the application in response to them was an important step in the development of a refined and reliable input validation process.
-While there is still potential for further enhancements, I ensured to handle any and all errors that I encountered, and took great care to handle various word inputs in a way that prevents mistakes as much as possible, at the same time allowing for a lot of variety without restricting the user in their choice of word inputs.
-Tests were conducted mainly in my development environment, and once results were positive, they were re-checked within the live application after it was deployed to Heroku.
+The statements helped me follow what is happening, especially in the more complex scenarios where multiple things were affected by just one change (e.g. when booking a class, cancelling, or updating a booking) and where multiple functions worked together, calling one another and handling a wide range of scenarios.

+While there is still a significant potential for further enhancements in a project as complex as this one, I ensured to handle any and all errors that I encountered, and took great care to minimise the risk of any errors occurring on submission of forms.
+Validation was often handled at the earliest stages while developing the forms, limiting the end-users' access to information that can be handled in the backend, in a more secure way (e.g. date input in the booking and update booking forms, name and email not editable by the end-user after the user signs up for an account, or the "waiver signed" field in the booking form being required and a simple checkbox).

+Manual tests were conducted mainly in my development environment, and once results were positive, they were re-checked within the live application after it was deployed to Heroku.

+Automated tests were also written to confirm that each view renders the correct template, to ensure that views restricted to logged-in users only redirect the user to the log in page, and many more.

 ### Manual Testing